google/weather-tools/weather_dl/README.md

   bucket URI, or 'noop://<name>' for an in-memory location.
 * `-n, --num-requests-per-key`: Number of concurrent requests to make per API key.
 Default: make an educated guess per client & config.
 Please see the client documentation for more details.
 * `-p, --partition-chunks`: Group shards into chunks of this size when computing the partitions.
-Specifically, this affects how we chunk elements in a cartesian product, which affects parallelization of that step.
-Default: chunks of 1000 elements.
+Specifically, this controls how we chunk elements in a cartesian product, which affects parallelization of that step.
+Default: chunks of 1000 elements for 'in-order' scheduling.
+Chunks of 1 element for 'fair' scheduling.
 * `-s, --schedule {in-order,fair}`: When using multiple configs, decide how partitions are scheduled: 'in-order' implies that partitions will be processed in sequential order of each config; 'fair' means that partitions from each config will be interspersed evenly.
 Note: When using 'fair' scheduling, we recommend you set the '--partition-chunks' to a